 Fearing lost financial security in the event of a divorce from her husband, Smart convinced Flynn to kill her spouse, Gregory Smart, on her behalf.
 Flynn, along with a group of three friends, drove to the Smart family home in Derry, New Hampshire where they held Gregory down.
 The 16-year-old Flynn shot Smart in the head with a .38 caliber pistol, killing him.

-The crime drew national attention, inspiring several books and a 1995 film starting Nicole Kidman.
+The crime drew national attention, inspiring several books and a 1995 film starring Nicole Kidman.

 Betty Lou Beets